tower/guides/guides/templates.md

 # Template Engine

-Tower's template component is built in response to the 100's of other template engines that fall short in on or more key areas that you need for a great template engine:
+Tower's template component is built in response to the 100's of other template engines that fall short in on or more key areas:

 - performance
 - extensibility